ubigby/passwd/README.md

-# Utilities for managing accounts and password files
+# Utilities for managing accounts and passwords

 ## Tasks
-- passwd.json password file
-- useradd create a new user
 - userdel delete a user account
 - usermod modify a user account
 - docs

 ## Completed
+- useradd create a new user
+- passwd.db user database

 ## Future
 - groups